When a couple with children

 of single mothers will relocate four years after divorcing, and half that

-number will relocate again.
-Approximately ten million children do not
+relocate again.
+Approximately ten million children do not have regular face-to-face

 Thanks to modern technology, parents can stay in touch with their children.